Karlfunhouse/intermission-assignments/prep-for-module-3-frontend.markdown

 Create a GitHub gist to answer these questions in as much detail as possible.
 Imagine someone is asking these questions in an interview (these are popular interview questions).

 * What is a "framework?"
 And how does it differ from a "library?"
+A framework provides a structure in which to write code.
+It has a set of rules that requires format to be followed.
+In a framework, the framework calls the code, and the code calls a library.
+In a library there are fewer rules.
+You can do what you want, when you want.
+You can call the code whenever you like. (jQuery)

 * Why should we consider using a framework over vanilla JS like you have been doing in mods 1 and 2?
+Using a framework like React allows us to update the DOM and the Data(state) simultaneously.
+Instead of having to keep the two separate models updated individually, the built in logic makes our lives much easier.

 * What is a "component" in React?
 Why is it useful to have components?
+A component is a reusable piece of code that is responsible for handling one aspect of the program.
+For example, we would have an App component that would be the main place where we plugged other components in, like header, main section or footer.

 * What are React "props?"
+Props are the properties we pass into components in order to allow them to be dynamic.
+It can be individual key value pairs or an entire object.
+We have to explicitly pass in props when using a functional component, but I think it is unneccessary to pass it in when using a class that extends a React Component.

 * What is React "state?"
+State is current value of the data in a component.
+It can be modified using setState and we have to pass in prevState in order for it to know the previous value and the newly changed value.

 * What does "data down, actions up" mean in React?
+This concept still seems a little hazy for me, but as I understand it we pass down data from parent components (like props) into child components which will actually handle and modify the data, and then pass the changed state back up into the parent component.

 _Note:_ As you do your research, stay away from React articles that talk exclusively about "hooks".
 We will not use hooks in mod 3.